Biomedical Science BSc (Hons) – 2020 entry

 Why choose this course

-Our biosciences programmes are ranked in the top 10 in the Guardian University Guide 2019.
-We are also ranked 4th for overall student satisfaction in molecular biology, biophysics and biochemistry in the National Student Survey (NSS) 2018.
+Our biosciences courses are ranked in the top 10 in the Guardian University Guide 2019.
+We’re also ranked 4th for overall student satisfaction in molecular biology, biophysics and biochemistry in the National Student Survey 2018.

 The University of Surrey has a longstanding reputation for inspiring teaching and pioneering research in the field of biomedical sciences.
 As a BSc Biomedical Science student at Surrey, you’ll be able to pursue the areas of scientific study that interest you most, plus have access to our recently opened £10m Innovation for Health learning laboratories.

 What you will study

 Our fully-accredited BSc Biomedical Science course has been developed to allow you the option to obtain to pursue a career as a registered biomedical scientist in the healthcare sector, as it satisfies the requirements of the Institute of Biomedical Science.
+This is in addition to the many other career options open to students graduating from this course.

-Our modular structure helps you develop a broad range of skills in your first year.
-This will ensure that you have a solid foundation on which to build in your final year.
-The modular structure then allows you to pursue the subjects essential to your course while also giving you the flexibility to study other topics that interest you.
+In your first year, you’ll develop a broad range of skills that give you an excellent foundation on which you can build across the rest of your course.
+The modular structure of the BSc Biomedical Science allows you to pursue the subjects essential to your qualification while also giving you the flexibility to study other topics that interest you.

 |Qualification||Course length||Professional Training||Start date||UCAS||KIS code|